lgroves29/MachineLearningPortfolio/README.md

 # MachineLearningPortfolio

-A readme file that both introduces you and synthesizes the elements of the portfolio in a cohesive manner.
-Your readme should include a brief introduction about you (perhaps in the style of a resume or short cover letter) as well as highlight the following:
-The skills and expertise you have in machine learning The depth of your knowledge in the field
-Your interests beyond machine learning

 ### About me

 I am a recent graduate of Smith College with a BA in Computer Science and Mathematics, interested in the field of cyber security.